-GENEVA — Russian President Vladimir Putin on Thursday offered to immediately renew the New START nuclear weapons treaty between his country and the United States, without any preconditions or more discussions and well ahead of its expiration in Feb.
-2021.
+GENEVA (AN) — Russian President Vladimir Putin on Thursday offered to immediately renew the New START nuclear weapons treaty between his country and the United States, without any preconditions or more discussions and well ahead of its expiration in February 2021.

 New START has been a subject of intense speculation since August, when the United States and Russia let another major nuclear accord, the Intermediate-Range Nuclear Forces Treaty, expire while Putin and U.S. President Donald Trump traded blame.

 Trump had announced months earlier that he would allow the INF Treaty, a key plank of Cold War-era nuclear arms control, to lapse without attempting to convene expert-level negotiations to resolve the compliance issues Trump cited in his decision.

 The collapse of the INF Treaty — and worries about New START expiring — sparked fears of a new global arms race amid rising geopolitical tensions.
 Experts have warned that the world will become a more dangerous place and the job of advocating for nuclear arms control will be far more difficult.